klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.isSyncing([callback])
 ```

-Return an object with data about the sync status or false.
+Returns an object with data about the sync status or false.

 **Parameters**